nichoth/continuable-fp/README.md

 ```

 ### of
-Take a value, and create a continuable the will return it
+Take a value, and create a continuable that will return it